 Ready to learn more?
 Let's dive in.

 Before moving into the details, let's first answer the question you've been dying to ask: what exactly are HTTPS and SSL?
 While you might not be familiar with the terms, you have most likely come across them in your time using the internet (whether you were aware of it or not).

 HTTP stands for Hypertext Transport Protocol.
 HTTPS stands for Hypertext Transport Protocol Secure.
 These are the communication protocols used for web traffic - literally, the "language" of how data is transferred and shared on the web.

 Most of the URLs seen today don't start with http:// but https:// instead.
 For example, the address to this very site displays that.

 If you see the padlock left of the URL, that is the sign that the site is using an SSL encryption.
 These are vital signs to look for if you are a consumer, being that these represent a secure website.

-HTTPS, the secure version, uses an SSL (Secure Socket Layer) certificate to authorize a connection between the browser and a server.
+HTTPS uses a Secure Socket Layer certificate to authorize a connection between the browser and a server.
 Thus, any information exchanged becomes encrypted.

 What does it mean for information to be encrypted?
-Encryption is the process of replacing everyday text information (usernames, passwords, etc.) with random numbers and letters.
+Encryption means changing everyday text information (usernames, passwords, etc.) with signs, letters, and numbers that make no sense to the human eye.
 This way, if someone were to intercept the data, it would be illegible to another human.

 1. Back-up the Website